It’s About User Story Mapping

 I’m known for coining the term “story mapping,” and the book is about that.
 I may have been lucky enough to coin a sticky term, but the term describes a way of work with product design that I’ve seen lots of smart people doing for years.

-Story maps solve one of the big problems with using user stories in agile development – that’s losing site of the big picture.
+Story maps solve one of the big problems with using user stories in agile development – that’s losing sight of the big picture.
 Story maps look at a product or feature from the users’ perspective.
 Building a story map asks the story mapper to think through the experience of using the product from their users’ perspective.
 And, it turns out that solves a lot of problems with software development.

 It’s About Saving the Story in Agile Development